Luca-spopo/Luca-spopo.github.io/content/project/bakagaijin.md

 # Some Background

->[Multitheft Auto](https://github.com/multitheftauto) is an open source modification of Rockstar's very successful (and old) game Grand Theft Auto: San Andreas.
+>[Multitheft Auto (MTA)](https://github.com/multitheftauto) is an open source modification of Rockstar's very successful (and old) game Grand Theft Auto: San Andreas.
 It adds support for multiplayer (GTA:SA is originally single player only), and lets the server hosting the game change every aspect of the game at run time through Lua scripts that interact with hooks provided by the engine.

 For modularity, it encourages developers to split and decouple their scripts as "resources".
 A resource has one or more script files that run in sequence on one Lua Virtual Machine.
 There is exactly one VM per resource, and as such resource A does not suffer from memory leaks or crashes occurring in a resource B.